alchemical-lich/alchemical-lich.github.io/_posts/2025-01-25-Music-Spheres.md

 ---
-title: 'Music of the Spheres of Chaos 2'
+title: 'Music of the Spheres is Chaos 2'
 date: 2025-01-25
 permalink: /posts/2025/01-25/dcc-campaign/
 tags: